NiamiTV/KeyShine/README.md

 ## Installation

 1. Unzip the release archive and place the KSPLogiRGB folder in your KSP GameData directory.
+2. Download Logitech GHub and create a profile that is linked to your KSP install.
-2. Start KSP and witness the awesomeness of highlighted function keys while kerbaling through space
+3. Start KSP and witness the awesomeness of highlighted function keys while kerbaling through space

 ## Todo